- Project Description

 A common harmonized methodological approach was chosen, which develops through two lines of actions: the first aims at enhancing existing knowledge on the status of the target species, fish stocks and relevant perceptions of stakeholders; and the second one includes actions to raise awareness among fishers and control authorities on the impacts of non-selective fishing methods and gears, as well as to train fishers in handling and releasing entangled species.

-Have a look at the project’s desk review
+Have a look at the project’s desk review (in Greek)

 The project “Fishers, Sea turtles and Sharks: Alliance for Survival» is funded under the financial program of the Green Fund “Natural Environment and Innovative Actions”, Strand “Natural Environment Management Actions”, Measure “Innovative Actions with Citizens”, Budget: €49.690, Beneficiary: MEDASSET, Partner: iSea